-Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in variety of crimes including drug trafficking, theft, prostitution, racing and DUI.
+Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in a variety of crimes including drug trafficking, theft, prostitution, racing, and DUI.

 Under Florida Statute 316.80(3), any conveyance or vehicle, fuel tank, related fuel, and other equipment described in subsection (1) shall be subject to seizure and forfeiture as provided by the Florida Contraband Forfeiture Act.

 Vehicles Used to Transport a Person to the Site of Criminal Activity

 Under the Florida Contraband Forfeiture Act, “[i]n any incident in which possession of any contraband article defined in s.
 932.701(2)(a) constitutes a felony, the vessel, motor vehicle, . . . [or] other personal property . . . in or on which such contraband article is located at the time of seizure shall be contraband subject to forfeiture.”